 Kimberly Lang isn’t one of those people who always knew she wanted to be a writer.
 She actually wanted to be a ballerina, but puberty failed to deliver the required swan-like elegance.
 That dream scuttled, she went on to get her Master’s Degree in English – and she has the bartending skills to prove it.
-At her husband’s insistence, she quit teaching in 2007 to write full-time, and in May 2008, sold her first book to Harlequin’s London office.
+She quit teaching in 2007 to write full-time, and in May 2008, sold her first book to Harlequin’s London office.
 That book, The Secret Mistress Arrangement, debuted at number nine on the Borders Series Bestseller list and won the 2009 National Readers’ Choice Award for Best First Book.

-Since then, Kimberly’s books have appeared on the USA Today, Amazon, Borders, and Bookscan bestseller lists, and have been translated into more than two dozen languages.
+Since then, Kimberly’s books have appeared on the USA Today, Amazon, Borders, and Bookscan bestseller lists, won multiple awards, and have been translated into more than two dozen languages.
 (And, yes, that’s really cool.)

 Fast Facts about Kimberly: